baitun/ng-emoji/README.md

 ## ✨ Features

 * Fetch emojis from https://api.github.com/emojis
-* State persists when page reloads
+* State persists when page reloads (data is stored in localstorage)
 * Search by name of emoji

 ## 🤓 Other implementations of this task